Grading Policy and Systems

 NC: (No Credit) Performance of the student has been less than that of CR level.

-I: (Incomplete Authorized) Indicates that a portion of required coursework has not been completed and evaluated in the prescribed time period due to unforeseen, but fully justified, reasons, and that there is still a possibility of earning credit.
+I: (Incomplete Authorized) Indicates that a portion of required coursework has not been completed and evaluated in the prescribed period due to unforeseen, but fully justified, reasons, and that there is still a possibility of earning credit.
 It is the responsibility of the student to bring pertinent information to the attention of the instructor and to determine from the instructor the remaining course requirements which must be satisfied to remove the Incomplete.
 A final grade is assigned when the work agreed upon has been completed and evaluated.
 An I must normally be made up within one calendar year immediately following the end of the term during which it was assigned.
 This limitation prevails whether or not the student maintains continuous enrollment.
 Failure to complete the assigned work will result in an I being converted to an IC, unless the faculty member assigns a specific letter grade at the time the Incomplete Authorized is assigned, which would replace the I in the student's record at the end of the calendar year deadline.

-IC: (Incomplete Charged) Indicates that a student who received an authorized incomplete (I) has not completed the required course work within the allowed time limit.
+IC: (Incomplete Charged) Indicates that a student who received an authorized incomplete (I) has not completed the required coursework within the allowed time limit.
 The IC replaces the I and is counted as a failing grade for grade point average and progress point computation.

 W: (Withdrawal) Indicates that the student was permitted to withdraw from the course after the 3rd week of instruction with the approval of the instructor and appropriate campus officials.
 It carries no connotation of quality of student performance and is not used in calculating grade point average or progress points.
-Undergraduate students may withdraw from no more than 18 semester units of courses taken in matriculated status at SF State.
+Undergraduate students may withdraw from no more than 18-semester units of courses taken in matriculated status at SF State.
 Course withdrawals that result from a student petition to “withdraw from the university" do not count against the maximum number of withdrawal units provided in this section.

 WU: (Withdrawal Unauthorized) Indicates that an enrolled student did not withdraw from the course and also failed to complete course requirements.
 It is used when, in the opinion of the instructor, completed assignments or course activities or both were insufficient to make normal evaluation of academic performance possible.
 For purposes of grade point average and progress point computation, this symbol is equivalent to an F.

 AU: (Audit) Indicates that the student was enrolled on a non-credit basis.
 Enrollment as an auditor is subject to the permission of the instructor and shall be permitted only after students otherwise eligible to enroll in the course on a credit basis have had an opportunity to do so.
 Auditors are subject to the same fee structure as credit students and regular class attendance is expected.
 Once enrolled as an auditor, a student may not change to credit status unless such a change is requested prior to the last day to add classes.
-A student who is enrolled for credit may not change to audit after the second week of instruction.
+A student who is enrolled for credit may not change to audit after the third week of instruction.

 RP: (Report in Progress) Used in connection with courses that extend beyond one academic term.
 It indicates that work is in progress but that assignment of a final grade must await completion of additional work.
 Work is to be completed within one year except for graduate culminating experience courses.
 RP grades are also used in Early Start courses to indicate that a student participated but did not make sufficient progress for improved math placement.